evmos/ethermint/docs/quickstart/README.md

 # Quick Start

-This repository contains reference documentation on the basic concepts of Ethermint.
+This repository contains reference documentation on how to install and run an Etheremint full node.

 1. [Run a Node](./run_node.md)